twolfson/if-i-were-to-build-a-startup-web-app/docs/explorations.md

     - React SPA pushes browser to https://app.example.com/foo/bar

 ##### API usage
-- React SPA makes XHR to https://app.example.com/foo/bar
+- React SPA makes XHR to https://app.example.com/api/baz
     - Browser uses current cookie, including our session one
     - Django DRF sees the cookie and uses that
     - To mitigate CSRF risk, we need to use `SameSite=strict` when setting the cookie
         - Otherwise, someone could manufacture an HTML form to submit to our API as elaborated above

-TODO: Always want Django handling some of the auth pages, because the flow for things like email validation would just be large headaches otherwise
-    - Requires to determine if email verified or not
-    - Then blocking UI somehow

 ##### Session expiration
 - If the user hasn't interfaced with the app in a while, then their cookie will expire but they'll have `localStorage.loggedIn` still